MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-creation-failure.md

     :::image type="content" source="media/azure-batch-pool-creation-failure/add-private-zone.png" alt-text="Screenshot of the added private DNS zone.":::

-3. Once the private DNS zone is configured, select the private DNS zone "eastus2.privatelink.batch.azure.com" in the screenshot in step 2 or search for the private DNS zone, and check if the record set "testbatchdoc" is added for the FQDN.
+3. Once the private DNS zone "eastus2.privatelink.batch.azure.com" is configured, select it or search for the private DNS zone, and check if the record set "testbatchdoc" is added for the FQDN.

     :::image type="content" source="media/azure-batch-pool-creation-failure/record-set.png" alt-text="Screenshot of the record set." lightbox="media/azure-batch-pool-creation-failure/record-set.png":::